tamersp25/docs/docs/engines/engine-standards.md

 At a high level, _contracts_ define how engines are supposed to work.
 Contracts outline the expected inputs and outputs, and list the capabilities of a given engine.

 Contracts are composed of a series of _components_.
 These components are the elemental building blocks that define our data formats.
-Each Category will have certain mandatory Components and optional yet defined Components
+Each Category will have certain mandatory Components and optional yet defined Components.

 _Manifests_ are implementations of the the engine contracts.
 The manifest will be the primary means of defining engines and their characteristics.